eaprelsky/infodynamics/book/16_the_information_universe.md

 ## Information and Reality

-Information physics suggests that the relationship between consciousness and reality may be more intimate than previously imagined.
+Information dynamics suggests that the relationship between consciousness and reality may be more intimate than previously imagined.

 ### The Informational Structure of Space and Time